 'This group just stuck with it': Winning world juniors gold special for Canada

-Canada's Mason McTavish (23) saves the puck from going into the net on a shot from Finland during overtime IIHF World Junior Hockey Championship gold medal game action in Edmonton on Saturday August 20, 2022.
-THE CANADIAN PRESS/Jason Franson
+Canada celebrates defeating Finland to win the IIHF World Junior Hockey Championship gold medal game in Edmonton on Saturday August 20, 2022.
+THE CANADIAN PRESS/Jeff McIntosh

 Share: